Robert Greenblatt (anti war activist)

-Robert "Bob" Greenblatt (May 14, 1938 – October 21, 2009) is best known as an early opponent of America's military involvement in Vietnam and was the founding co-chairman and national coordinator of The National Mobilization Committee to End the War in Vietnam.
-He is the first cousin, once removed, of Trump advisor Jason Greenblatt and Canadian religious leader and Holocaust educator Eli Rubenstein.
+Robert Greenblatt (May 14, 1938 – October 21, 2009) was an assistant professor at Cornell University and was an early opponent of America's military involvement in Vietnam and the founding co-chairman and national coordinator of the National Mobilization Committee to End the War in Vietnam.

-Early life
+Early life and Family

-Greenblatt was born in Debrecen, Hungary, and was a prisoner in Nazi concentration camps in Germany and Austria until his release with the end of the war.
+Greenblatt was born in Debrecen, Hungary into an Orthodox Jewish family.
+At six years of age he was deported to Nazi concentration camps in Austria (Strasshof and Floridsdorf), together with his mother and siblings.
+He was liberated by Russian troops in the spring of 1945.
 He moved to the United States with his parents Julius and Pessie in 1949.

+Greenblatt was the first cousin, once removed, of Trump advisor Jason Greenblatt and Canadian religious leader and Holocaust educator Eli Rubenstein.

 Education

-He studied at Yeshiva Chaim Berlin, then attended Brooklyn College, then Yale, where he received his PhD in mathematics in 1963, at the age of 25, under American mathematician William Schumacher Massey (a remarkable feat for a child Holocaust survivor who immigrated to the U.S. after the war at 11 years of age, considering the average PhD is achieved at 33 years of age.)
+Greenblatt studied at Yeshiva Chaim Berlin, then attended Brooklyn College, then Yale, where he received his PhD in mathematics in 1963, at the age of 25, under American mathematician William Schumacher Massey.